 A purchase event represents a user swapping real money for virtual currency.
 For example, a user spending $0.99 on 100 in-app gems.
 An IAP event represents a user spending real money for some reward (which might include virtual currency).
 For example, the user spends $1.99 on a bucket of gems which gives the user 1,000 gems and a free sword.
 In either of these cases, Swrve treats the user as having just purchased gems.
 When the user then proceeds to buy an item using gems as the currency, Swrve includes that item once in the Top Purchases After Buy In chart.
 Swrve then resets the user to no longer having just purchased gems.
 Swrve has a separate store per-user per-currency, so a user can be marked as having just bought more than one currency.
 A user that is marked as having purchased gems and coins would have to make one purchase in gems to update the Top Purchases After Buy In chart for gems, and then another purchase with coins to update the chart for coins.

-You can perform the following actions to customize the data displayed on the Top Selling Items screen:
+You can perform the following actions to customize the data displayed on the Top Items report:

 - Define the time range for which the data is generated.